wchang17/js-dc-5/16-spas/lesson_plan.md

 - Closing Questions / Tying up loose ends
 - Exit Tickets

-## Final Project
-The assignment for today was to submit your final project idea.
-Today we're going to flush them out a together.

-We're going to break out in to groups - count 1 through 3.
-You'll present your idea to the group for 2 minutes, answering a specific set of questions in your presentation.
-Then your group will ask you questions.

 ## Authentication
 Authentication is the process of confirming and proving identity.
 In web applications, authentication refers to users identifying themselves through a login procedure.